ulope/django-careful-forms/README.rst

 ``is_admin`` field you are allowing users to change state internal to your application (and in this hypothetical example gain admin rights).

-If we changed this example to use careful-forms instead the missing field would have triggerd a warning (or even an exception depending on settings, see below).
+If we changed this example to use careful-forms instead the missing field would have triggerd a warning (or even an exception depending on settings, see below), alerting you to the vulnerability.

 ----------